topper-123/freezedata/README.rst

 parameter ``allow`` as one, several or all of ``functions``, ``modules`` , ``classes`` and ``instances``, these can be used in the new new data structure.

-**Functions** are mutable in Python, but sometimes you still want a function in a new data structure that won't affect the parent data structure / parent function.
+**Functions** have mutable attributes in Python, but sometimes you still want a function in a new data structure that won't affect the parent data structure / parent function.
-By setting ``allow='functions'`` or ``allow=['functions']``, the new data structure will contain  a *copy* of the included functions:
+By setting ``allow='functions'`` or ``allow=['functions']``, the new data structure will contain  a *copy* of the included functions and its public attributes:

 .. code-block:: python